Lipschitz equivalence of a class of self-similar sets: Acknoledgment

 \section{Acknoledgment}

-The second author is granted by the China Scholarship Council.
-The third author was supported by NSFC No. 11271137, 11571144 and Science and Technology Commission of Shanghai Municipality (STCSM), grant No. 13dz2260400.
+The first author was granted by the China Scholarship Council No. 201606140059.
+The second author was granted by the China Scholarship Council No. 201206140003.
+The third author was supported by NSFC No. 11271137, 11571144, 11671147 and Science and Technology Commission of Shanghai Municipality (STCSM), grant No. 13dz2260400.